advika30/advika30/README.md

 ### 👩‍💻 About Me

-I'm a passionate final-year Computer Science Engineering student specializing in Artificial Intelligence and Machine Learning at MS Ramaiah Institute of Technology, Bangalore.
-Currently working as a Software Engineer Intern at IBM, I enjoy building impactful solutions at the intersection of machine learning, backend systems, and full-stack development.
+I'm a passionate Computer Science Engineering graduate specializing in Artificial Intelligence and Machine Learning.
+Currently working as a Software Engineer Intern at IBM, I thrive on building impactful solutions at the intersection of machine learning, backend systems, and full-stack development.

-I love solving real-world problems with code—whether it's deploying LLMs for contract analysis or building full-stack apps that serve users in milliseconds.
-I’ve been fortunate to work with incredible teams at IBM, Schneider Electric, and HPE, and I actively participate in hackathons, research, and open-source projects.
+I love solving real-world problems through code whether it's deploying LLMs for contract analysis or developing responsive full-stack applications that deliver impressive results.
+I've had the privilege of working with amazing teams at IBM, Schneider Electric, and HPE, and I actively engage in hackathons, research, and side projects to keep learning and growing.

 ---